 How to do it:

-- Slowly lower your hands while keeping the palms together until you feel a forearm stretch.
+• Slowly lower your hands (still pressed together) while keeping your palms in contact, until you feel a stretch in your forearms and wrists.

 7. Rubber Band Expansions